A little more about acorn & frances rose

 Worker-Owner, Cook, Baker,

-Acorn is a magical, queer tranimal who came of age in Toronto and is now putting down roots in Philadelphia.
+Acorn is a magical, queer tranimal.
 They were so thrilled to find a cooking mentor, business partner, and, most importantly, an incredible mate in Frances Rose.
 Acorn has always taken great comfort and delight in food.
 Their journey has carried them from a childhood of self-chosen vegetarianism, to veganism, and now to a world of well-sourced, local animal products (which accompany a rich diet of farm & garden grown produce).
 They have cooked extensively in their Home kitchens, as well as for large gatherings of people (50-150) at Faerie Camp Destiny (a queer, magical, intentional community in Vermont).
 Acorn approaches cooking with a playful spirit, a sense of the sacred, and a hunger to grow their own practices.

 Along with a love of food, Acorn brings a deep history with social justice work and community building, especially with queer & trans people (including work with the LGBT Youth Line & Project Acorn, both based in Canada).
 It is one of their deepest passions to see communities thriving, and joining together around a family table.
 Their devotional relationship with food is also fed by their Earth-centred spirituality (here much thanks is owed to the Vermont Witch Camp community, and to inspirational cook Mary Stewart).
 Acorn works humbly on the shoulders of witches, queers, radical faeries, farmers, permaculturists, activists, & food-lovers everywhere who have made fertile ground for the seeds of K is for Kitchen.